camelot-dev/excalibur/README.md

 ## Support us on Patreon

-If Excalibur solves your PDF table extraction needs, please consider supporting its development by [becoming a patron](https://www.patreon.com/vinayakmehta)!
+If Excalibur solves your PDF table extraction needs, please consider supporting its development by [becoming a backer or a sponsor on OpenCollective](https://opencollective.com/excalibur)!

 ## Installation